PraveenNagaraj77/Pokemon-Management-App/readme.md

 Home Page: Select a Pokemon owner and view their Pokemon.
 Add Pokemon Page: Form to add a new Pokemon and assign it to an owner.
 List of Pokemon Users: View all Pokemon users and their Pokemon and we can delete individual user and delete all users.
+As per the Assignment documentation every functionality is done like autofilled user and pokemon abilities add button to navigate add pokemon page  and movement of pokemons using  buttons pokemon go to move , pokemon flee to alert , pokemon cease to freeze and etc

 Additionally I have added a Navbar which navigates to the corresponding Pages And Toast Notifications for Notifications